-- 4.3.1 Teaching is a major function of the work academic staff members perform at the University.
+- 4.5.1 Teaching is a major function of the work academic staff members perform at the University.
 The development, renewal and delivery of undergraduate and graduate level courses, and the evaluation, supervision or co-supervision, and mentorship of trainees, are part of the teaching responsibilities of all academic staff members.
-The assessment of teaching activities is a critical step for constructively and continuously improving the quality of teaching and the student experience across the University. - 4.3.2 Teaching expertise and effectiveness shall be assessed as part of the performance review for merit assessment purposes.
+The assessment of teaching activities is a critical step for constructively and continuously improving the quality of teaching and the student experience across the University. - 4.5.2 In assessing teaching activities, the Head or equivalent as well as the members of the FAC shall refer to criteria for teaching, as set out in Part B.1 and B.4, and criteria established for teaching for academic staff members in different ranks and streams, as set out Part B.2. - 4.5.3 Teaching expertise and effectiveness shall be assessed as part of the performance review for Academic Performance Assessment purposes.
 Such evaluation should consider all ways academic staff members address their teaching responsibilities and interact with undergraduate or graduate students, post-doctoral scholars, and/or other trainees.
 Evaluations of teaching activities should also consider the extent of innovation, preparation, reflection and integration of current knowledge, level of interest, direction, and encouragement demonstrated by the academic staff member.
 Participation in teaching development programs and/or seeking expert opinion to assist in improving teaching and learning shall be viewed as an indication of commitment to teaching.
-In some disciplines, seeking the advice of Indigenous knowledge keepers should also be considered. - 4.3.3 Assessment of teaching activities shall be multi-faceted and, in particular, shall not be based primarily on any one method of evaluation.
+In some disciplines, seeking the advice of Indigenous knowledge keepers should also be considered. - 4.5.4 Assessment of teaching activities shall be multi-faceted and, in particular, shall not be based primarily on any one method of evaluation.
 No single tool or activity is sufficient to assess teaching expertise and effectiveness.
 Multiple sources of evidence shall be used to obtain a holistic picture of the teaching expertise and effectiveness of the academic staff member.
-This may include self-reflection, examples of student work and achievements, multiple sources of student feedback, teaching awards and nominations, peer review and observation, sample course design and assessment materials, teaching innovations, presentations/publications in teaching, professional learning related to teaching, examples of success in mentorship and supervision, and educational leadership activities, as well as any other assessments provided by the academic staff member to the Head or equivalent. - 4.3.4 Evaluations of teaching should state the basis for the assessment (e.g., student feedback, peer review, classroom or laboratory visits by the Head or equivalent).
-It is helpful to members of the FMC if the Head or equivalent outlines the extent, nature, and significance of an academic staff member's time commitment and contributions to teaching. - 4.3.5 In assessing teaching activities, the Head or equivalent as well as the members of the FMC shall refer to criteria for teaching, as set out in Part B.1, and criteria established for teaching for academic staff members in different ranks and streams, as set out Part B.2.
+This may include self-reflection, examples of student work and achievements, multiple sources of student feedback, teaching awards and nominations, peer review and observation, sample course design and assessment materials, teaching innovations, presentations/publications in teaching, professional learning related to teaching, examples of success in mentorship and supervision, and educational leadership activities, as well as any other assessments provided by the academic staff member to the Head or equivalent. - 4.5.5 Evaluations of teaching should state the basis for the assessment (e.g., student feedback, peer review, classroom, or laboratory visits by the Head or equivalent).
+It is helpful to members of the FAC if the Head or equivalent outlines the extent, nature, and significance of an academic staff member's time commitment and contributions to teaching.

-4.3.6 In assessing teaching activities, supervision or co-supervision of undergraduate or graduate students, post-doctoral scholars, and/or other trainees, mentorship, the participation on supervisory committees, and/or serving as an external examiner, shall be considered where applicable.
+4.5.6 In assessing teaching activities, supervision, or co-supervision of undergraduate or graduate students, post-doctoral scholars, and/or other trainees, mentorship, the participation on supervisory committees, and/or serving as an external examiner, shall be considered where applicable.

-4.4 Criteria for Assessing Service Activities
+4.6 Criteria for Assessing Service Activities